AmaanBilwar/AmaanBilwar.github.io/README.md

         </div>
 `</nav>`

-Which you can find this in the above screenshot also.

-Next part of the website is followed by creating sections for each section and mapping it to the navigation bar.
+You can use the navigation bar to quickly and swiftly navigate around the web page

-At last this webpage icncludes all the additional tasks required for this project.
+At the end the website contains all the additional tasks required for this project.

-Apart from the General Requirements, I have linked the `waph.html` file in the main page using `<a>` tag.
+Apart from the General Requirements, the `waph.html` file has been linked in the main page using `<a>` tag.

 # Non-Technical Requirements
 Next, for the Non-technical Requirements: